Hi, welcome to our video on Cortical Steroids.

 it’s metabolism, the immune system, and some other sexual characteristics.

-So, already relying the ground work for you.
+So, already relaying the ground work for you.

 When we give you corticosteroids your body naturally makes them,